raydiwill/customers-churm-ml-app/README.md

 ## To-Do:

 - [ ] Track models using MLflow.
-- [ ] Experiments with resampling.
-- [ ] Experiments with class weights in models.
 - [ ] Compare features selection with all features.
 - [ ] Show features importance.